Please join the Oregon Gerontological Association for our annual conference. This year’s theme will focus on Oregon’s age-friendly efforts:

 Registration is Open.

-The opening plenary will feature Adam Davis, Founder and Principal of DHM Research, and Dr. Alan DeLaTorre, OGA President and Portland State University researcher, discussing for the first time findings from the study titled Oregonians’ Values and Beliefs across the Generations.
+The opening plenary – Values and Beliefs Across the Generations: Findings from Oregon and the U.S. – will feature Adam Davis, Founder and Principal of DHM Research, and Alan DeLaTorre, OGA President and Portland State University researcher, discussing for the first time findings from the study titled Oregonians’ Values and Beliefs across the Generations.

-The closing plenary panel will feature Oregon leaders addressing the topic Opportunities and Challenges in Moving toward an Age-Friendly Oregon, including: Jerry Cohen, AARP Oregon; Ashley Carson Cottingham, Oregon Aging & People with Disabilities; Morgan Holm, Oregon Public Broadcasting; Dr. Margaret Neal, Portland State University’s Institute on Aging.
+The closing plenary panel – Opportunities and Challenges in Moving Toward an Age-Friendly Oregon – will feature Oregon leaders addressing the topic Opportunities and Challenges in Moving toward an Age-Friendly Oregon, including: Jerry Cohen, AARP Oregon; Ashley Carson Cottingham, Oregon Aging & People with Disabilities; Morgan Holm, Oregon Public Broadcasting; Dr. Margaret Neal, Portland State University’s Institute on Aging.

 Our mission is to convene forums for current research and to provide tangible tools for professionals working in the interdisciplinary fields of gerontology, as well as for individuals interested in the topic of aging in our community.
 We do this through providing our members quarterly events, a bi-annual yearly conference and other unique networking opportunities.